 - Abnormally large growth and deformity of the:

 - Face (protrusion of brow and lower jaw)

 - Jaw (overbite such that lower teeth close in front of upper teeth)

 - Tongue (causing snoring and obstructive sleep apnea)

-- Carpal tunnel syndrome (due to compression of the median nerve) giving rise to numbness and tingling and pain in the hand and arm
+- Carpal tunnel syndrome, which causes numbness, tingling and pain in the hand and arm

 - Skin change:

 - Excessive sweating and offensive body odor due to enlargement of the sweat glands